pgn127/AWSDeploymentAnalysis/README.md

 	sudo chmod 0755 /data/db && sudo chown $USER /data/db

+Cd into your cloned folder and run this command to install the rest of the prerequisits:

+	cd cve-search
+	sudo pip3 install -r requirements.txt

 Open a mongo session in on terminal with this command

 	mongod